HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 - Territory and team management on higher tiers

-- Native integration with Freshdesk — handy if you also need customer support tools
+- Native integration with Freshdesk — useful if you also manage customer support

 Freshsales Pricing (2026)